Little corella: Description

 The little corella is a small white cockatoo growing to 35–41 cm in length and weighs 370–630 g, with a mean weight of 525 g.
 It is similar in appearance to both the long-billed corella and the western corella, but the little corella is smaller, and unlike either of those species, it has upper and lower mandibles of similar length.
 It is easily distinguished from the long-billed corella by the lack of an orange throat bar.
-C. s. normantoni and C. s. normantoni are a little smaller than the nominate form.
+C. s. normantoni and C. s. transfreta are a little smaller than the nominate form.
 C. s. normantoni is lightly brownish on the underside of flight and tail feathers.
 C. s. gymnopis has darker blue eye-rings, more strongly marked pink lores and a yellow wash to the lower-ear coverts.
 Females are slightly smaller than males in weight, wing length, culmen size, tarsus length, tail length and eye ring diameter.

 Distribution and habitat

+The little corella is native to mainland Australia, in a broad arc from eastern South Australia through Victoria, New South Wales, Queensland and the Northern Territory around to coastal Western Australia.
+It is also native to southern New Guinea and has been introduced to Tasmania.
 The nominate form, C. s. sanguinea is found in Northern Australia.
 C. s. normantoni is found on the Western Cape York Peninsula.
 C. s. transfreta is found in New Guinea.
 C. s. gymnopis is found in Central, Eastern, and South-eastern Australia.
-Habitat ranges from the arid deserts of central Australia to the eastern coastal plains, but they are not found in thick forests.
+Its habitat includes savanna, shrubs and grasses as well as urban settings.
+This ranges from the arid deserts of central Australia to the eastern coastal plains, but they are not found in thick forests.
 Little corellas can also be found in urban areas, including Melbourne, Canberra, Sydney and Brisbane, where they feed on lawns and playing fields.
 They are numerous in farmlands throughout New South Wales and Queensland, and have become so common in some areas that they are considered to be crop pests, and can be destructive to the trees in which they perch, by chewing the bark off smaller twigs.

 Behaviour

-Little corellas congregate in flocks of up to several thousand, which often include other birds such as galahs, sulfur-crested cockatoos and red-tailed black cockatoos.
+Little corellas congregate in flocks of up to several thousand, which often include other birds such as galahs, sulphur-crested cockatoos and red-tailed black cockatoos.
 They generally roost in trees overnight, and fly off to feed in the early morning before returning in the late evening.
-Flocks will often fly many kilometers between their feeding and roosting areas, and in desert areas must also fly to watering holes twice a day, while corellas which live in coastal areas do not have to fly long distances to find water.
+Flocks will often fly many kilometres between their feeding and roosting areas, and in desert areas must also fly to watering holes twice a day, while corellas which live in coastal areas do not have to fly long distances to find water.